pixyzehn/pixyzehn.com/about.md

 {% include contact_follow.html %}

-I'm Hiroki Nagasawa and I live in Chiba (next to Tokyo), Japan.
+I'm Hiroki Nagasawa and I live in Chiba, Japan, which is next to Tokyo.
 Thank you for visiting this site.
 I mostly develop iOS apps, libraries, and tools.
 My motto is to create something that fills people all over the world with great :Delight.
-I'll write about tips that I wanted to share once in a while.
+I'll share some pratical tips in my blog.
-If you have any question or feedback, feel free to contact me.
-The origin of my account name "pixyzehn" is [Dragan Stojkovic](https://en.wikipedia.org/wiki/Dragan_Stojkovi%C4%87).
+If you have any questions or feedback, please feel free to contact me.
+On a more personal note, my account name "pixyzehn" comes from my childhood football hero [Dragan Stojkovic](https://en.wikipedia.org/wiki/Dragan_Stojkovi%C4%87).
 He was my superstar in football when I was a child.

 <hr>

-I like taking photos with iPhone or RICOH GR everywhere especially in the mountain.
+I like taking photos with my iPhone or RICOH GR everywhere I go, but especially in the mountains.
 You can take a look at my photos in [Instagram](https://www.instagram.com/pixyzehn/).
 I have put my favorite [links](../links) just for myself.
 I like trekking or hiking in my free time.
 This is the [mountain lists](../mountain) that I climbed.

 Feel free to say hi :+1: